Lewandowski PER Group Projects

 Course-based Undergraduate Research Experiences (CUREs):

-We are currently in the process of developing a framework of effective practices for the development and implementation of Course-based Undergraduate Research Experiences, or CUREs, in physics.
-CUREs are a potential avenue to reduce participation barriers found in traditional research opportunties by providing an entire course of students the opportunity to participate in authentic research experience.
-Please contact us to for additional information.
+We are developing a framework of effective practices for the design and implementation of Course-based Undergraduate Research Experiences (CUREs) in physics.
+CUREs offer a promising approach to reducing the participation barriers often associated with traditional research opportunities by providing entire classes of students with access to authentic research experiences.
+As part of this effort, we have designed and implemented a perovskite photovoltaics CURE in a sophomore-level experimental physics laboratory course.
+Please contact us for additional information.

 PhET Simulation with Noise